nightyy77/minimal-hud/README.md

 ## How to Use

-This comes pre-built.
-If you wish to use it in your server, simply:
-- Download, add to your resources, ensure in your `server.cfg`.
+- [Download the latest release](https://github.com/thatmadcap/minimal-hud/releases/latest), add to your resources, ensure in your `server.cfg`.
 - Don't forget to set a framework in `config/shared.lua` and any custom logic into `config/functions.lua`.

 ## Development Setup